 Expectations are rarely met and subconsciously, when they aren’t, we are shaken.
 It is an opportune window for anxiety or even depression to set in, depending on the severity or extent of the misfortune.

 Over time, our anxiety threshold builds up.
 It can explode.
 Mine has, several times.
 In this post I turn to stoicism philosophy to escape anxiety.
 I’ve found that the following stoic quotes, like the hypothesis and subtitle to this book – ‘Anxiety Defeats Creativity – Creativity Defeats Anxiety’, help defeat anxiety.
+So, this piece of content is specially created in order to provide some Stoicism Quotes that Help Heal Anxiety.
+These Stoicism Quotes are really helpful to heal anxiety.

 I am not a ‘staunch’ stoicism observer, for a lack of a better word, but it resonates and helps me greatly to form a healthy perspective.
 I take it to be a telling philosophy that is meant to be practical and needs less, or no, deciphering.